CodeJr10/CodeJr10/README.md

 <FrontEnd Developer>
 --------------------

 Got a handful of cool projects you can go through.
-My code might just lead to world peace someday.

 *   🧠  I'm learning Next.JS
 *   🤝  I'm open to collaborating on Open Source Projects